mikelawrence/esphome-indoor-multi-sensor/static/index.md

 # About

-You need to make some choices before programming the ESPHome Indoor Multi-Sensor.
+You need to make two choices before programming the ESPHome Indoor Multi-Sensor.

 First is the Sensor package.
 You can either choose Package A, the Sensirion SEN6X sensor package which is an all-in-one sensor package.
 Or you can choose Package B which is a lower cost discrete sensor set that is missing particulate matter sensors.

 Next up is what type of radar sensor you plan on including.
-There are 4 choices here, Hi Link LD2410 (My favorite), DFRobot C4001 (SEN0609 and SEN0610), Hi-Link LD2450 Multi-Target Multi-Zone (MTMZ) and the Hi-Link LD2450 Single-Target Single-Zone (STSZ).
+There are 4 options here, Hi Link LD2410 (My favorite), DFRobot C4001 (SEN0609 and SEN0610), Hi-Link LD2450 Multi-Target Multi-Zone (MTMZ) and the Hi-Link LD2450 Single-Target Single-Zone (STSZ).

 Each of these these builds include all supported sensors: pressure, light, sound level, power/energy monitor and speaker.
 If there are sensors you wish to not include, take control of the sensor and start configuring.